 I’m Shawn Ralston and I grew up in both the piedmont and coast of North Carolina.
 As a child, I lived on the banks of a lake that provided drinking water for our town, and from there became interested at a very young age with how my daily actions affected the water that my family depended on.
 During my childhood and into college, I was an avid swimmer who spent hours a day immersed in water.
-After graduating from UNC-Wilmington, Shawn worked for the Department of Environmental Protection in Charlotte, NC conducting water quality monitoring on streams, lakes and rivers.
+After graduating from UNC-Wilmington, I worked for the Department of Environmental Protection in Charlotte, NC conducting water quality monitoring on streams, lakes and rivers.
 From there, I returned to school and received my Master of Marine Affairs and Juris Doctor from the University of Rhode Island and Roger Williams School of Law respectively.
 After spending 8 years in Wilmington, NC leading environmental programs and managing planning for New Hanover County, I relocated to Richmond.
 My hope is that my children are able to experience and interact with the James as so many others have for generations.
 I’m a James Changer!

 Anne Marie Roberts

 I grew up in Michigan surrounded by the Great Lakes and swimming in them as a child began my love of water.
 I have called Virginia home since 2003 when I graduated from Sweet Briar College with a degree in Environmental Science.
 Prior to joining JRA I worked for the Robert E. Lee Soil & Water Conservation District coordinating the Amherst Watershed Protection Program since 2004.
 I developed and managed the Amherst Tree Buffer Program for over 10 years, earning the Chesapeake Bay’s Forest Champion Award in 2016.
 I enjoy connecting with a wide range of landowners across the Middle James River Watershed and assisting them with improving their land and water, mainly through the installation of forested riparian buffers.
 I assist landowners with finding natural resource protection solutions and encourage stewardship of their land.
 I’m a James Changer!